tean-lai/tean-lai.github.io/content/notes/cornell/cornell-courses.md

 ## Semester 7 (Fall 2025)

 ### ECE 6775: High Level Synthesis
+I really liked this course.
+While you learn how to use HLS tools to convert C++ into FPGA bitstreams, you learn a lot in general about accelerator design and EDA tools.

+I highly recommend this course.

 ### CS 4414: Systems Programming

+This is the last semester Prof. Birman is teaching this course, so this review is already going to be out-dated.

+This class is okay as a story-telling class.
+Every lecture is essentially Prof. Birman telling some story about his life.
+Honesly, I enjoy those stories, it's interesting to hear him talk about his experience developing software for France's air traffic control.
+However, the course hasn't felt particularly helpful for me to learn systems programming.

+I thought the lectures lacked rigor.
+Assignments did too, they were just tedious if anything.

+I found the assignments pretty uninteresting.

 ### CS 5414: Distributed Computing

+PEAK CLASS.
+Prof. Alvisi is the GOAT at lecturing, every class is a delight.
+Topic is also super interesting.

+The programming assignments are fun and high-quality too.
+They are hard, but very satisfying to work through.